PhilGeek/oxford-realism/perception.markdown

 # Cook Wilson on perception

 Cook Wilson never published on perception.
 The main source of his views on perception is a letter of July 1904 criticizing Stout's "Primary and Secondary Qualities".
-To bring out some of the connections between his realist conception of knowledge and his views about perception, it is useful to begin, however, with an earlier letter of January 1904 to Prichard.
+To highlight the connections between his realist conception of knowledge and his views about perception, it is useful to begin, however, with an earlier letter of January 1904 to Prichard.
 There Cook Wilson discusses two variants of a fundamental fallacy concerning knowledge or apprehension.

 The first variant is the idealist attempt to understand knowledge as an activity.
 If knowledge is an activity, then in knowing something a subject must *do* something to the object known.
 But this, Cook Wilson claims, is absurd.
 The object of knowledge must be independent of the subject's knowing it, if coming to know is to be a discovery: